Apestein/nextflix/README.md

   key={show.id}
 >
 ```
+If you have a loading.tsx file for the modal it should go in the @modal folder [like this](<https://github.com/Apestein/nextflix/tree/main/src/app/(main)/%40modal>).
+You can see just how much of different intercepting modal makes vs normal modal by looking at my previous solution.
+[Previous](https://github.com/Apestein/nextflix/blob/normal-modal/src/components/show-card.tsx) vs [New](<https://github.com/Apestein/nextflix/blob/main/src/app/(main)/%40modal/(.)show/%5Bid%5D/page.tsx>)

-10. To deploy to the edge, you only need 2 lines of code.
+#### 10. To deploy to the edge, you only need 2 lines of code.
 Since my database is located in US East, edge can be [slower than normal serverless lambda](https://vercel.com/docs/functions/edge-functions#using-a-database-with-edge-functions) if I don't set a preferredRegion close to my database location.
 Currently, there is bug with Clerk and Next.js in local development if you're on Windows.
 Just comment out the edge runtime export when in development, when you deploy to vercel it should be fine.

 ```ts
 export const runtime = "edge"
 export const preferredRegion = "iad1"
 ```

-11. Next.js image component is more complicated than you think, check out this [video](https://www.youtube.com/watch?v=gpJKj45AikY).
+#### 11. Next.js image component is more complicated than you think, check out this [video](https://www.youtube.com/watch?v=gpJKj45AikY).
 To optimize, first I request the smallest resolution necessary.
 TMDB api won't let us request anything smaller than 300w, but ideally it should be 240w since I know that's the maximum size it can be.
 You should use Next.js Image component here, I can't with my app because hobby plan has limits on image optimization.
 ```ts
 <img
   src={`https://image.tmdb.org/t/p/w300${